wisdom-oss/ifc2frag-cli/README.md

 [Releases](https://github.com/wisdom-oss/ifc2frag-cli/releases) page.

 ## Build
-If you want to build it yourself, you’ll need [Deno](https://deno.com)—ideally the same version used in the [CI](./.github/workflows/checks.yml).
+If you want to build it yourself, you’ll need [Deno](https://deno.com), ideally the same version used in the [CI](./.github/workflows/checks.yml).
 Then just run:
 ```shell